Union of the Peoples of Cameroon

 The Union of the Peoples of Cameroon (Union des Populations du Cameroun - UPC) is a political party in Cameroon.
+It was one of the main belligerents in the Cameroon War.

 Foundation

 The UPC was founded on 10 April 1948, at a meeting in the bar Chez Sierra in Bassa.
 Twelve men assisted the founding meeting, including Charles Assalé, Léonard Bouli, and Guillaume Bagal.
 The majority of the participants were trade unionists.
 In many ways UPC was a continuation of the Cameroonian Rally (RACAM).
 On 11 April 1948, a Provisional Bureau was established.
 Bouli was elected general secretary, Bagal joint general secretary, Emmanuel Yap the treasurer and J-R Biboum the joint treasurer.
 The following day the statutes of UPC were deposited at the Mayor's office in Douala at 10.50 am.
 The group was, however, not legally registered.
 On 13 April, UPC issued its first public declaration of intent, the "Appeal to the Cameroonians".

 On 6 May, another meeting was held, this time at the residence of Guillaume Bagal in Douala.
 The statutes and the "Appeal to the Cameroonians" were revised.
 A new Provisional Bureau was constituted made up of General Secretary: Étienne Libaï; Joint General Secretary: Léonard Bouli; Joint Secretary: Guillaume Bagal; General Treasurer: Emmanuel Yap; Joint Treasurer: Jacques Biboum; Members: Nkoudou Raphaël, Owona Ernest-Marie.
 On 14 May, the revised statues were handed over to the Mayor's office in Douala.
-On 9 June the authorities allowed the registration of UPC, following pressure from the African Democratic Rally (RDA) and the French Communist Party (PCF).
+On 9 June the authorities allowed the registration of UPC, following pressure from the Rassemblement Démocratique Africain (RDA) and the French Communist Party (PCF).